 The ultra-portability of the Surface Pro X allows you to be productive on the go, whether that’s using Excel to enter data or Word to review documents.
 The Pro X offers a revolutionary new storage mechanism for your pen so you’ll always have it handy when you need it.
 Office leverages the fact that the Pro X knows when the pen is removed from its storage to automatically bring your inking tools front and center.

 In addition, Office will now showcase everything you can do with your Surface accessories within each app, whether that’s the Surface Pen, Earbuds, or the Dial.
 If there are new capabilities available in an Office app you’re using, they will be displayed, so you always know you’re getting the best out of your Office + Surface combination.

 Support for reacting to the Surface Pen being removed from its storage location is available now in Word, Excel, PowerPoint, and Outlook for Office 365 subscribers.
-Surface tips in Office will first be available in November in PowerPoint desktop for Office 365 subscribers.
+Surface tips in Office will first be available in PowerPoint desktop, alongside the general availability of the Earbuds.

 Listening to customers to improve the ink in PowerPoint experience

 We recently announced a set of improvements to Office, including several additions to the overall inking experience in PowerPoint based directly on what we’ve heard from customers.
 This includes support for replaying pre-drawn ink in Slide Show, myriad improvements sourced primarily from educators who ink in Slide Show on Windows and Mac to teach their classes, and the beginning of bringing ink to Office for the Web, starting in PowerPoint Slide Show.

 We’re happy to announce that all these capabilities are now rolling out to everyone.

 Ink Replay is available in PowerPoint for Windows and Mac for Office 365 subscribers.